RichardoC/tales.fromprod.com/src/_posts/2024/2024-04-20-using-your-own-hardware-for-llms.md

 Things have come a long way since [this post]({% post_url 2023/2023-04-09-getting-started-with-llms-locally%})

-This article assumes you have a powerful machine (referred to as "server") and you want to use that for running the models (inference) and want to actually interact with them from another machine (referrred to as "client").
+This article assumes you have a powerful machine (referred to as "server") and you want to use that for running the models (inference) and want to actually interact with them from another machine (referred to as "client").

 ## Prerequisites

-* You've installed <https://jan.ai> on both machines
+- Jan.ai installed on both the server and client machines
-* You've downloaded whatever model you want to use on the server
+- A specific model of your choice downloaded on the server
-* You have connectivity from your client machine to the server (e.g. firewalls correctly configured)
+- Network connectivity possible between the client and server (e.g., firewalls configured correctly)

 ## Setting up the server

-Once you've installed the models, click on "Local API Server" near the bottom left of the window
+After installing the models in Jan.ai on the server, click on "Local API Server" located near the bottom left corner of the window.

-On the hosting page use these settings
+On the hosting page use the following settings
-* select "0.0.0.0" as the host IP
+- Set the host IP to "0.0.0.0"
-* use whatever port you want
+- Choose any desired port number
-* In Model Settings, set the model you wanted to use and have already downloaded
+- In Model Settings, select the model you have already downloaded

-After this, click "Start Server"
+- Click "Start Server" to initiate the local API server.

 ## Setting up the client

-First you'll need to open your jan configuration folder, its location can be found in Settings -> Advanced Settings -> Jan Data Folder
+* Navigate to the Jan.ai configuration folder, which can be found in Settings -> Advanced Settings -> Jan Data Folder.

-In that folder create a file at the path `models/local-local/model.json`
+* Create a file named `model.json` at the path `models/local-local/model.json`.

-With the following content, replacing `$MODEL_ID` with the model id that you're running on the server
+* Add the following content to the `model.json` file, replacing `$MODEL_ID` with your server's model ID such as `hermes-pro-7b`:

 ```json